frwololo/warnel-chawpiovs/README.md

 * *.pck and *.zip: all your dlc/mods can live as pck and/or files at the root of the user folder.
 For example a file named core.pck (or core.zip) can include all images for the core Set ![pck_example](doc/pictures/pck_format.png "pck_example")
 * Saves: where the savegames live.
 * Decks: Hero decks (those follow the format of marvelcdb.com)
 * Sets: where the Set definitions and images live.
-Note: These will override any images with the same name that can be found in the µ.pck and*.zip files mentioned above
+Note: These will override any images with the same name that can be found in the *.pck and*.zip files mentioned above
   * images: image subfolder for set.
 Each "box" is a subfolder with its own pictures, e.g. images/core/01001a.png
   * SetDefinition_*.json: definition of a given set, typically downloaded "as is" from marvelcdb.com.
 This describes the cards in a given set, but does not contain the scripting data for these cards (see the Modders section below)